bjelkenhed/alpaca-lora-sv/README.md

 # Alpaca-LoRA-sv
-A swedish finetuned instruction LLaMA
+Code and dataset for training a swedish finetuned instruction LLaMA

 This repository contains code training a swedish Alpaca model and striving to reproduce the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).